 Many talented people are looking for new job opportunities, and a top firm has a large talent pool that is vetted.
 Recruiting firms pursue passive job hunters who (given the right scenario) would be willing to make a job change.
-Top recruiting firms also have a network that includes talent suitable for hard to fill positions.
+Top recruiting firms also have a network that includes talent suitable for hard-to-fill positions.
 At HIRECLOUT, we have regular marketing campaigns explicitly designed to ensure we keep adding the best-skilled talent to our professional talent network.
 Here are a few things to keep in mind when deciding to acquire a recruiting search firm:

 Have realistic expectations when it comes to the new hire.
 A recruiter will do their best to make sure the most qualified candidates are presented for an open role.
 However, it is essential to keep an open mind about what is acceptable and unacceptable; i.e., skillset, skill-level, learning curve, etc.

-Seek the right Firm
+Seek the Right Recruiting Firm

 Know Your Budget